FranckG28/opensoundbox/README.md

 To ensure that the content is up to date, we use a cache with a TTL of only 30 seconds for the sounds table.

 The configuration table has a TTL of 1 hour, since Airtable files URL are only for approximately 2 hours.

+To revalidate the cache to get the latest content & configuration instantly, you can send a GET request to <your app url>/api/relidate.